katilp/opendata-howto-learningfromcms/_episodes/04-data-analysis-environment.md

 >
 {: .discussion}

-Many different container images are available, such as the `jupyter/datascience-notebook` container image that we used in the an earlier episode to look at the weather data.
-You can explore more in [Docker Hub](https://hub.docker.com/search?q=), the default repository for docker container images.
+Many different container images are available, such as `jupyter/datascience-notebook` that we used in the an earlier episode to look at the weather data.
+A [`mathworks/matlab`](https://hub.docker.com/r/mathworks/matlab) container image exists as well, but to access it requires the licence.
+You can explore the available images in [Docker Hub](https://hub.docker.com/search?q=), the default repository for docker container images.

 For security reasons, it is best to use the official images or images provided by otherwise trusted organizations.

 If the image size is an important factor, as it may be today during this tutorial, you may want to choose the smallest available base image and only install the libraries that you need.

-Assume you could use the [`python` container](https://hub.docker.com/_/python) for your data analysis, but it would require some libraries in addition to those already installed.
+Assume you could use a [`python` container](https://hub.docker.com/_/python) for your data analysis, but it would require some libraries in addition to those already installed.

 ### 1. Build a new image